MrBreak2022/softdeslab_finals/README.md

 Cholesterol

-HBA1C
+HBA1C (Blood Sugar Level)

-Class (the patient's diabetes disease class may be Diabetic, Non-Diabetic, or Predict-Diabetic).
+Class (the patient's diabetes disease classification may be Diabetic, Non-Diabetic, or Predict-Diabetic).

 ## Summary of Findings